NuSTAR observation of the Vela pulsar and its nebula: Summary and Conclusion

 {\bf Acknowledgments:} We thank Matthew Kerr for providing the Fermi Vela ephemeris.
 We also thank Matthew Kerr, Paul Ray, and Craig Markwardt for useful conversations regarding pulsar timing.
 OK is grateful to Sasha Philippov for discussions about pulsar emission models.
+Finally, we would like to thank the anonymous referee for the careful reading of our paper and insightful comments that helped to improve its quality.
 Support for this work was provided by the National Aeronautics and Space Administration through the NuSTAR award 80NSSC21K0024.
 J. H. acknowledges support from NASA under award number 80GSFC21M0002.